 Ultimately your project's budget is up to you as its creator.
 Determining how to make your project at the lowest possible cost is an excellent way to prepare to enter the industry.
 The following stories have useful information about budgeting for your projects:

 LMU's Career and Professional Development office uses a platform called Handshake that connects students with employment opportunities.
-You can also click here to contact LMU's Associate Director for Creative Professions and Strategic Initiatives to set up an appointment for career coaching.
+You can also click here to learn more about how SFTV students can utilize Career and Professional Development, including career coaching.
 Please note that wait times for such appointments can be a month or longer, so plan accordingly.

 In addition to these resources, SFTV maintains ties to a number of highly desirable employers in the media, entertainment, and creative tech industries.
-We send out a weekly email newsletter that's packed with information about job and internship opportunities, on- and off-campus events, and application deadlines for competitions and film festivals.
 We also have a private, opt-in Facebook group for our students and alumni, where members post regularly about jobs and internships in Los Angeles and beyond.

 In other words, we offer our students ample resources for learning about potential employers and employment opportunities.
 Students themselves are responsible for networking, reaching out to potential employers, filling out applications, and going on interviews.
 Applying for internships is good practice for pursuing work in the industry.
 Often, word of mouth and informal networking among your peers, professors, and others you'll meet is the best way to find out about internship opportunities.